valguss/TestingPresentation/PITCHME.md

 ## Integration tests
 - Tests code when it's integrated (IE, installed into Magento)
+- Tests against an actual running instance of Magento
 - Good for testing if an upgrade breaks the code
 - Generally more useful than Unit Testing
 - Gives us a higher level of confidence that an upgrade didn't break our code
 - Also gives us high confidence that installing another module didn't break our code
+---

+## Who's Travis?
+- Travis is a service we use that automatically runs these tests
+- It either passes or fails the code
+- We can't deploy new code without a pass
 ---

 ## Functional Tests